gulcuneyt/react-springboot-awss3-filebox.server/README.md

-## FileBox Server Demo Application
+## FileBox Demo Server Application

-FileBox is a demo application.
-This repo is the server side of the application.
-You can download client side project from  [client side](https://github.com/clientside) link
+FileBox is a demo application that simulates managing of customers and their any kind of uploaded files.
+This repository is the server side of the application.
+The client side project is available on [FileBox Demo Client Application](https://github.com/gulcuneyt/react-springboot-awss3-filebox.client.git) link.

 It is a spring boot project that enables managing users and files on [Amazon S3 Cloud](https://aws.amazon.com/s3/).
 REST services for CRUD operations on users and files are implemented.

-You need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or newer version and [Maven 3](https://maven.apache.org/download.cgi) or newer version
+You need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or later version and [Maven 3](https://maven.apache.org/download.cgi) or later version

 ### Technologies